American Express Company (AXP) vs. Its Peers: A Comparison

 AXP) stock’s latest price update

-American Express Company (NYSE: AXP)’s stock price has decreased by -0.91 compared to its previous closing price of 162.56.
-Despite this, the company has seen a loss of -1.53% in its stock price over the last five trading days.
+American Express Company (NYSE: AXP)’s stock price has increased by 1.45 compared to its previous closing price of 158.83.
+Despite this, the company has seen a fall of -2.31% in its stock price over the last five trading days.
 Barron’s reported on 03/16/23 that AmEx CEO Says the Business Is ‘Firing on All Cylinders’

 AXP’s Market Performance

-American Express Company (AXP) has experienced a -1.53% fall in stock performance for the past week, with a -8.12% drop in the past month, and a 7.00% rise in the past quarter.
-The volatility ratio for the week is 1.83%, and the volatility levels for the past 30 days are at 2.42% for AXP.
-The simple moving average for the last 20 days is -1.16% for AXP stock, with a simple moving average of 4.19% for the last 200 days.
+American Express Company (AXP) has seen a -2.31% fall in stock performance for the week, with a -6.38% decline in the past month and a 7.31% surge in the past quarter.
+The volatility ratio for the week is 1.78%, and the volatility levels for the past 30 days are at 2.30% for AXP.
+The simple moving average for the last 20 days is -0.30% for AXP stock, with a simple moving average of 4.13% for the last 200 days.

 Analysts’ Opinion of AXP